 Moorhead Area Public Schools uses a computerized lunch program.
 Students must prepay for meals and milk.
 Parents/guardians are asked to deposit enough money for a week or more of meals.
 Students may put money in their account before school or during their noon hour.
 Parents may also use PayForIt, an online payment processing system, to pay for school meals online.
 Parents/guardians may check their students' meal account balance and transactions through PowerSchool.

 Students may have milk as a morning snack.
 There are no free or reduced arrangements for morning milk.
 Milk charges are taken from the meal account.
 Milk is also available to children who choose to bring their lunch.
 Milk for lunch and for snack break is sold for $.40.
-Milk break snacks may be purchased for $.60 though a student's meal account if interested.
+Milk break snacks may be purchased for $50 per month through a student's meal account if interested.

 The elementary school health offices are staffed during school hours by full-time health assistants trained in first aid and CPR.
 A licensed school nurse is scheduled to be in the health office several hours per week and is on call at all times in cases of serious injury or illness at school.